kukuruza/cmu-bus/README.md

 ------------

 App:
-1) import 'CmuBusTracker' directory as an Android project.
+1) import 'client' directory as an Android project.
 It should compile without any issues.

 Server:
 0) you need Tomcat 7.0 to run the webserver.